 With incense kindled at the Muse’s flame.

 [(The above three stanzas run together.)The dead’s situation in life prevented them from receiving approval, and made it impossible for them to avoid fear.
 Instead they died unknown because of their poverty.
-They also didn’t have time to do what it takes to get remembered in history, or the time to commit crimes like killing kings or being merciless.
+They also didn’t have time to do what it takes to get remembered in history, or to commit crimes like killing kings or being merciless.
 And they had no time to use fancy language or be inspired by the Muses.]

 Far from the madding crowd’s ignoble strife,

 They kept the noiseless tenor of their way.